DarrenDavy12/Snowflake-Medallion-Data-Pipeline-End-to-End-ELT/README.md

 <br>

-### 🎯 Business problem: "A retail company has customer, product, and order data but reporting is inconsistent because data is spread across operational sources."
+### 🎯 Business problem:
+A retail company has customer, product, and order data but reporting is inconsistent because data is spread across operational sources.

-### 🧠 Business use cases: Analysts and product managers need to know "Which customers are most valuable?, which products sell? and what is the revenue trends over time?"
+### 🧠 Business use cases:
+Analysts and product managers need to know "Which customers are most valuable?, which products sell? and what is the revenue trends over time?"

-### 📊 Business Solution: "I built a centralized analytical warehouse in Snowflake that provides a single source of truth for sales reporting."
+### 📊 Business Solution:
+"I built a centralized analytical warehouse in Snowflake that provides a single source of truth for sales reporting."

+---

-### 📃 Don't forget to check out my '/docs' folder in this repository which briefly goes over deep points on why I chose this design architecture, also it's my own learning resource/notes to help me too!
+#### 📃 Don't forget to check out my '/docs' folder in this repository which briefly goes over deep points on why I chose this design architecture, also it's my own learning resource/notes to help me too!

 <br>